hmc-cs-dzhang/language-design/language-design.md

 before.
 This quote does not support their point that experienced coders struggle with syntax.

 We also disagree with the sentiment that programmers should employ syntax more intuitive to novices.
 Sure, using natural language could look more understandable for someone who has never coded before.
 However, for more experienced coders, using natural language could feel ambiguous and cumbersome.
-Frequent users of code would appreciate a small syntax that they could build off of a concise set of keywords.
+Frequent users of code would appreciate a concise set of keywords that they could build off of.
 Also, we think it is more important to cater to experienced coders than the "n00bs" in the study because they were only novices for an hour.
 Typically, people spend more time as experienced coders who understand the syntax than as beginners trying to read off code like a natural language.
-There is certainly niche for langauges that resemble natural communication, for example a stepping stone to teach beginners computer science or a domain-specific language not intended for people with prior CS experience.
+There is certainly a niche for languages that resemble natural communication, for example a stepping stone to teach beginners computer science or a domain- specific language not intended for people with prior CS experience.
 However, once a student has learned how to code, he or she will grow tired of the wordiness needed for natural language.

 2. From the article by Yang and Rabkin: